Turns out the adage that only death and taxes are certain isn’t 100% true — in a good way.

 Foster care

-Getting paid to maintain an area of your home for emergency foster care is a different story and has to be reported as income.
+Getting paid to maintain an area of your home for emergency foster care is a different story, and it must be reported as income.

 Health savings accounts (HSAs)